STATEMENT

 Her work has been exhibited in galleries, and commissioned for the covers of books and periodicals.
 She is the co-illustrator of Capes & Cowls, The Adventure Board Game.

 Kelly has acted professionally in film, TV, theatre, and stand-up comedy.
 She was a founding member of the 90’s glam/funk musical stage show Superchick & Goodpussy, and was a pioneer in the early days of YouTube content creation with her web series, The Gilda Sue Rosenstern Computer Internet Show.
 Her award-winning film Gilda Sue Rosenstern: The Motion Picture! is now available on Amazon.
-She continues to collaborate with Droom Vox Theatre, co-producing and editing the ongoing short film series based on the work of Robin Spriggs.
+She continues to collaborate with Droom Vox Theatre, co-producing the film series based on the work of Robin Spriggs.